FlypMA/flyp-frontend/src/app/pages/README.md

 # Pages Directory

-This directory contains all page components for the BetweenDeals M&A platform, organized by functionality and user journey.
+This directory contains all page components for the flyp M&A platform, organized by functionality and user journey.
 Each page is designed to provide specific functionality while maintaining consistency with the overall platform design and user experience.

 ## 📁 Directory Structure